The Nursing Home Law Center is committed to providing the legal resources necessary to hold negligent facilities accountable.

 Economic Damages

-Economic damages are quantifiable financial losses incurred due to nursing home abuse and neglect as a result of mistreatment in a care facility.
+Economic damages are quantifiable financial losses incurred due to nursing home abuse.
 Your nursing home abuse lawyer will help you gather the evidence of these damages to support your case.

 Examples include:

-- Healthcare Expenses: Costs related to medical expenses resulting from nursing home abuse and neglect, such as hospital bills, medication, rehabilitation, and ongoing medical care.
+Medical costs related to treatment resulting from nursing home abuse, such as hospital bills, medication, rehabilitation, and ongoing medical care.

 Non-Economic Damages